QuintinSheridan/AirBNBData/README.md

 * https://www.kaggle.com/airbnb/boston

 # Results
-The prices in both cities bvery with the time of year.
+The prices in both cities very with the time of year.
 Modeling the time of year as a categorical variable gives the best performance when trying to predict price based on on properties of the AirBNB rental.
 Prices and accomodation very more in Boston than Seattle.

 # Requirements
 All required python libraries can be found in requirements.txt.